Length of new underground cables

 The Richmond Network Upgrade Project is building more capacity in the electricity network to allow Richmond to continue to develop its residential, retail and commercial areas.
 While we work to connect new commercial developments, we are taking the opportunity to also expand the capacity of the network.
 This upgrade will help us continue delivering electricity with 99.99% reliability.
-Our crews will commence work from July 2020 and we expect the project to be complete by early 2021.
+Our crews will commence works at two main sites from late 2020 and we expect the project to be complete by early 2021.

 Work will start from CitiPower’s Richmond Zone Substation on Oddy’s Lane in Cremorne.
 Trenching and boring will then be conducted, progressing north on Green Street towards Church Street.
 Works will terminate on the corner of Church Street and Shamrock Street.